End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Method

 \subsection{Two-Stage Weakly Supervised Training Using Only Keyframe Annotations}

 Creating high-quality annotations for an entire sequence is costly.
-As a result, many datasets provide annotations only for keyframes, such as end-diastolic (ED) and end-systolic (ES) phases.
+Therefore, many datasets provide annotations only for keyframes, such as end-diastolic (ED) and end-systolic (ES) phases.
 This rules out full supervision.
-To address this, we propose a two-stage weakly-supervised training scheme which makes training the reconstruction and motion branches feasible using only the available keyframe annotations.
+To address this, we propose a two-stage weakly supervised pipeline, which makes training the reconstruction and motion branches feasible using only the available keyframe annotations.
+The core idea is to first train a static reconstruction branch on labeled frames, and then repurpose it to initialize shapes for unlabeled frames, from which motion dynamics can be recovered.
+The pipeline is illustrated in Fig. \ref{fig:supp_training}.